 The best film you will EVER see about drapes.
 Some of the psychology is a bit wacky, but this melodrama ramps up the DRAMA from the first frame and never lets up.
 The cast is to die for: Richard Widmark, Lauren Bacall, Charles Boyer, Gloria Grahame, Susan Strasberg, Oscar Levant, Fay Wray, and Lillian Gish!
 Minnelli shoots it in Technicolor and ultra widescreen CinemaScope and he KNOWS what is he doing.
 Truly just let this soap wash over you and soak in it.

 Felkészülés meghatározatlan ideig tartó együttlétre (Preparations to be Together for an Unknown Period of Time), 2020 (dir.
 Lili Horvát)

 The absolute best film I have ever seen about the horrors of falling in love.
 Set up like a psychological thriller, this is Hungary’s submission for the Best International Film award at the Oscars and I so hope it makes the cut.
-Led by a mesmerizing performance by Natasa Stork, the film follows a doctor who has returned to Budapest for the first time in twenty years after she falls in love at first site with a fellow Hungarian doctor at a conference in New Jersey.
+Led by a mesmerizing performance by Natasa Stork, the film follows a doctor who has returned to Budapest for the first time in twenty years after she falls in love at first sight with a fellow Hungarian doctor at a conference in New Jersey.
 They make a plan to meet in Budapest in one month.
 She shows up; he does not.
 When she tracks him down he doesn’t remember her.
 Is it all in her head?
 Did they really meet?
 Did I mention they’re neurosurgeons?
-You can know everything about fixing someone’s brain, but you won’t even truly know what’s going inside someone else’s mind.
+You can know everything about fixing someone’s brain, but you won’t ever truly know what’s going on inside someone else’s mind.
 Heartbreaking, horrific, honest.
 I loved every minute of this violently romantic film.